marnelfr/back-to-laravel/README.md

 - the component helper in ``\app\View\Components``.
 We can then from here, send our variable we only need in the component.

-It's also possible to regroup our component by directory.
-So we can have the component ``\resources\views\components\posts\author.blade.php`` that will use through the tag ``<x-posts.author />``
+It's also possible to regroup our components by directory.
+So we can have the component ``\resources\views\components\posts\author.blade.php`` that will use with the tag ``<x-posts.author />``

 ### OR condition's issue